-All incidents of academic misconduct should be reported to the Chair of the Academic Misconduct Committee as soon as is reasonably possible so as to identify the development of any patterns of misconduct.
+All incidents of academic misconduct should be reported to the Chair of the Academic Misconduct Committee (Assistant/Associate Dean for Academic Affairs) as soon as is reasonably possible so as to identify the development of any patterns of misconduct.
 Witnesses are to be identified, testimony recorded, and papers, notes or other evidence are to be confiscated and maintained either in the office of the Chair of the Academic Misconduct Committee or in the Department office involved.